CodyKank/pyupdate/README.md

 #### Requirements
 * Must have Python 3 installed
 * Must have one of the above distributions of Linux.
+* To use with a window manager, must have wmctrl installed.

 #### Future Goals
 * Provide better information post-update